Community-Cleanup/Co-Cleanup-Docs/README.md

 ### Purpose

 After a natural disaster strikes, communities are often left with the enormous clean-up effort required to restore people's homes, businesses and community areas.
-During these times government, council and emergency services resources are often stretched thin. **App Name** aims to help communities better coordinate the clean up process after a natural disaster, or any time that community members would like to coordinate group action for the betterment of their community.
+During these times government, council and emergency services resources are often stretched thin.
+Co Cleanup, short for Community Cleanup, aims to help communities better coordinate the clean up process after a natural disaster, or any time that community members would like to coordinate group action for the betterment of their community.

-**App Name** has been designed and built by Chris Hullman and Mick Caffery as their final cap-stone project for Coder Academy’s Full Stack Development Bootcamp, 2022.
+**Co Cleanup has been designed and built by Chris Hullman and Mick Caffery as their final cap-stone project for Coder Academy’s Full Stack Development Bootcamp, 2022.**

 ### Functionality & Features